 Help for the people you've shared your subscription with

 When you share your subscription with someone, they get an email from Microsoft telling them that you've shared your Office 365 Home subscription with them.
-All they need to do is click the Accept button in the email and go to their My Office Account page to install Office, access their OneDrive storage, and more.
+All they need to do is click the Accept button in the email and go to their Microsoft account, Install page to install Office, access their OneDrive storage, and more.

 As mentioned above, if they don't receive the invitation, ask them to read Can't find an invitation to share Office 365 Home.
 And if they have trouble installing Office, ask them to see Troubleshoot installing Office 365, Office 2016, and Office 2013.